ibm-cloud-docs/assistant/getting-started.md

 1. From the home page of the {{site.data.keyword.conversationshort}} tool, click the **Assistants** tab.
 1. Click **Create new**.
 1. Name the assistant `Watson Assistant tutorial`.
-1. In the Description field, enter, `This is a sample assistant that I am creating to help me learn`.
+1. In the Description field, enter `This is a sample assistant that I am creating to help me learn.`
 1.  **Optional**.
 If you want to create an assistant that communicates in a language other than English, then choose the appropriate language from the list.
 1. Click **Create**.